 Internationally regarded composer-improviser in music, now at the cutting edge of computer-interactive creation.
 Creator of more than 100 works, represented on more than 80 CDs and other releases worldwide.
-The 2nd (and probably the only living) Australian to be a subject in both the 'bibles' of music, the new Grove Dictionaries of Music and of Jazz.
+The 2nd (and apparently one of only two living) Australian to be a subject in both the 'bibles' of music, the new Grove Dictionaries of Music and of Jazz.
 The late Don Banks was the first Australian represented in both.